kitconcept/volto-light-theme/README.md

 The Volto strategy is:

-- To provide a very basic Vanilla components to build upon theming and CMSUI as well.
+- To provide a very basic and structural Vanilla components to build upon theming and CMSUI as well.
 - These components will be based in a headless component system.
 The best positioned right now is [react-aria](https://react-spectrum.adobe.com/react-aria/).
 - The theming could be done using these basic components or dropping in the component system of the developer/integrator choice.
 The presence of Volto's component registry system could help for adapting, if required.
 - The CMSUI will be isolated from the theming because it will be extremely CSS specific, so leaks from theming-CMSUI won't happen.

+#### Volto components `customizations` use case

+In the case of Volto customizations (eg. Search block), we should stick using what the original is using (SemanticUI).
+When Volto will make the switch in the future, we should then adapt all the customizations to match the one in the Volto core.

 ### It should use kitconcept's layout used in FZJ/DLR